ohSystemmm/ohSystemmm-doties/README.md

 </div>

 > [!WARNING]
-> - Development will continue in several Days/Weeks
+> - Development will continue soon
-> - 1st stable version should work perfectly
 > - Do not run the Installation script twice - Symlinks are Corny
 > - Keybind Cheat-Sheet are in 'Action-Area/Information/Keybind' located